-Figure 3.11: Local P2P energy trading based on blockchain technology
+Figure 3.12: Local P2P energy trading based on blockchain technology.

 The blockchain infrastructure provides the use of a private network, capable of supporting programmable smart contracts.
 The reference platform will be based on Ethereum.
 Prosumers and consumers are active participants of the network by owning their own Ethereum node.
-Each node has associated an account in the blockchain that can be used to sign transactions and must ensure a connection with the smart-meter.
+Each node has an associated account in the blockchain that can be used to sign transactions and must ensure a connection to the smart-meter.
 The P2P market collects bids and offers from participants.
 Each market action refers to an amount of energy and a price for a specific time slot.
 At the end of each market session, bids and offers are collected and matched together.
 The final price and quantity are determined adopting the clearing price algorithm.
-Consolidated market actions are permanently stored on the private blockchain, additionally it is used also to store the measures -timestamped- of the grid power consumptions, provided by smart meters.
-These measures are used as reference levels to validate market agreements and verify that every participant acts as expected.
+The consolidated market actions are permanently stored on the private blockchain, additionally, it is also used to store the - timestamped- measures of the grid power consumptions, provided by smart meters.
+These measures are used as reference levels to validate market agreements and verify that each participant acts as expected.